tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * You want to receive the order event or shipment event content.
 * You only want to receive order or shipment events of a specific type.
 * You **only** need to receive the order lines that are **changed**, not all the lines of the order.
+* You want to use the simple delivery schedule.

 {% hint style="info" %}
 Pro's:

 * Real time, receive the order or shipment event within a second.
 * Order or shipment event content included.
-* You can filter on which order or shipment events to receive, in the order & shipment webhook settings in your company profile or filter events yourself in your integration.
+* You can filter on which order or shipment events to receive, in the order & shipment webhook settings in your company settings or filter events yourself in your integration.
+* You can configure to receive the simple delivery schedule, in the order webhook settings in your company settings.
 * You do not have to build or configure the polling pattern.

 Con's: